trueheart78/trueheart78.com/now.md

 ### :film_strip: Recently Watched

+* The Matrix Resurrections
+  * Absolutely loved it. :sparkling_heart:
+  * I am smitten with _Bugs_! :blue_heart:
+    * Jessica Henwick did such a fantastic job.
 * [Loudermilk (TV Series)](https://en.wikipedia.org/wiki/Loudermilk_(TV_series))
   * Ron Livingston is a delight to watch.
   * I really hope that some place picks up the rest of the series.